 top of page

 Freedom means having the right to take up space.
-For 2-year-old Wesley, blind due to optic nerve atrophy, the space his Belt Cane frame takes up is not extra.
+For 2-year-old Wesley, who is blind due to optic nerve atrophy, the space his Belt Cane frame occupies is not extra.
 It is essential.
-It is the space his body, his tool, and his growing independence needs to move confidently through the world.
+This space is vital for his body, his tool, and his growing independence to move confidently through the world.

-Sighted children see what is ahead.
-Wesley feels what is ahead.
-Before the Belt Cane, his shins were his mobility tool.
-In this picture, on the left shows how he finds his toys before Belt Cane, banging into it with his shin... that is very different from the sighted child's experience.
-On the right, wearing the Belt Cane he has two steps of warning about the wall in his way.
+Sighted children see what lies ahead.
+In contrast, Wesley feels what is ahead.
+Before he had the Belt Cane, his shins served as his mobility tool.
+In the picture, on the left, you can see how he finds his toys by banging into them with his shin.
+This experience is very different from that of sighted children.
+On the right, wearing the Belt Cane, he receives two steps of warning about the wall in his way.

 Wearing the Belt Cane is closer to the sighted child's experience.

-He uses the warning that comes from extended reach of his cane tips on the ground to find objects before his shins do.
-(Click video to see Wesley's confidence wearing the Belt Cane).
+He uses the warning that comes from the extended reach of his cane tips on the ground to locate objects before his shins do.
+Click the video to see Wesley's confidence wearing the Belt Cane.

 Mobility tools reach out to send back vital information about the path ahead in time to react.